willkessler/jupytergraffiti/README.md

 You can also visit the <a href="user_manual/UserManual.ipynb">User Manual<a> for more detailed instructions on how to use Graffiti.

-## Advantages of _Graffiti_ Over Traditional Screencasts
+## Advantages of Graffiti Over Traditional Screencasts

-* You can save any number of _Graffitis_ in a Notebook.
+* You can save any number of Graffitis in a Notebook.
-* You don't need any special software or hardware (other than this library and Chrome/Firefox) to create and save _Graffitis_.
+* You don't need any special software or hardware (other than this library and Chrome/Firefox) to create and save Graffitis.
 * Viewers can pause recorded playback any time, scrub forward and backward, and interact with the Notebook during playback at any point.
 No need to watch a whole recorded screencast first, and then switch context to a Notebook; students can explore right along with you in the same environment you recorded in.
 When you pause playback, you're still in a live Notebook, so you can play around.
-* _Jupyter Graffiti_ is easy to set up: either use the Python library or build the Docker image with the included Jupyter extension.
+* Jupyter Graffiti is easy to set up: either use the Python library or build the Docker image with the included Jupyter extension.
 (At Udacity, Jupyter Notebook Workspaces use the extension.
 See below how to install it).
 Or, you can skip installation entirely (see below).